incubyte/incubyte.github.io/content/blog/project-kickstart-checklist.md

 Does your code automatically deploy upon successful merge in the pipeline?
 Does it require manual release approval?
 Whatever it may be, it has to be part of the fully automated pipeline.
 You are doing something severely wrong if you need to SSH somewhere or FTP files manually.

 ### Did you deploy a walking skeleton?
 Once you have the smallest working piece of your software along with a framework that can do all of the above, deploy it.
 This will require you to set up a build tool, database, migration tool, CI/CD pipeline, code scan, and test execution.
 And finally, validate all of it by pushing small code changes that gets tested and deployed automatically and succesfully.

+The software industry sees so much evolution so fast, but these are a few practices that have stood the test of time and become the holy grail when it comes to basic SDLC hygiene.
+A good checklist for kick-starting any new project!